dhimmel/rephetio-manuscript/manuscript.md

 ### Realtime open science & Thinklab

-We conducted our study using Thinklab — a platform for realtime open collaborative science — on which this study was the first project.
+We conducted our study using Thinklab — a platform for realtime open collaborative science — on which this study was the first project [@G26bEIcn].
 We began the study by publicly proposing the idea and inviting discussion [@lMaNoR9y].
 We continued by chronicling our progress via discussions.
 We used Thinklab as the frontend to coordinate and report our analyses and GitHub as the backend to host our code, data, and notebooks.